Woman kidnapped, held captive for 11 years in Cleveland to speak in Dubuque

 A woman who was held captive for 11 years in a man’s Cleveland home will deliver the keynote address for a Riverview Center event this spring.

-Michelle Knight will speak during the organization’s 2020 Evening of Light Celebration, set for April 16 at Grand River Center in Dubuque, the organization announced this afternoon.
+Michelle Knight will speak during the organization’s 2020 Evening of Light Celebration, set for April 16 at Grand River Center in Dubuque, the organization announced Wednesday afternoon.

-Knight was one of three women who escaped from the Ariel Castro’s Cleveland home in May 2013.
-She has written two books about her ordeal -- “Finding Me: A Decade of Darkness, A Life Reclaimed” and “Life After Darkness: Finding Healing and Happiness After the Cleveland Kidnappings.”
+Knight was one of three women who escaped from Ariel Castro’s Cleveland home in May 2013.
+She has written two books about her ordeal — “Finding Me: A Decade of Darkness, A Life Reclaimed” and “Life After Darkness: Finding Healing and Happiness After the Cleveland Kidnappings.”

 Riverview Center provides services for individuals affected by sexual violence in 14 Iowa counties and two counties in Illinois.